n-kmron/mylinux/kubernetes.md

 * `ssh -v user@192.168.2.210` (P@ssw0rd)
 * `kubectl get pods --all-namespaces` to verify if the master node is ready to get some worker nodes.
 We should see all serivces in a RUNNING status
-* `kubeadm token create - -print-join-command` to get a command to inject in our nodes to make them join the master node (keep this command)
+* `kubeadm token create --print-join-command` to get a command to inject in our nodes to make them join the master node (keep this command)

 Connect with ssh to the master nodes (.211 et .212) and paste the command you got with a `sudo` prefix